yegor256/blog/_drafts/settings.md

 {% endhighlight %}

 Class `PageSettings` is basically a holder of parameters, without any behavior.
-It has getters, which give us access to that parameters:
+It has getters, which give us access to the parameters:
 `isEncodeAnyway()`, `isAlwaysHtml()`, and `getEncoding()`.
-If we keep going in this direction, there could be a few dozens of configuration settings in that class.
-This may look very convenient and this is a very typical pattern in Java world.
+If we keep going in this direction, there could be a few dozen configuration settings in that class.
+This may look very convenient and is a very typical pattern in Java world.
 For example, look at
 []
 from Spring or